Authorized Dealer vs Grey Market: Buying a Watch in 2026

 Most buyers assume the grey market always means a lower price, but for Rolex steel sports references, that assumption is often wrong.
 It can actually cost thousands more.

 Take the Rolex GMT-Master II “Pepsi” (126710BLRO) as an example.
-It retails at around $12,500 at an authorized dealer, while the same unworn reference on the secondary market such as listings on Chrono24 often ranges between $16,000 and $20,000.
+It retails at around $12,500 at an authorized dealer, while the same unworn reference on the secondary market such as listings on Chrono24 often ranges between $23,000 and $35,000.
 That pricing gap completely overturns the usual idea that going grey saves money, especially in today’s Rolex demand cycle.

 This is why the real decision in buying watch on an authorized dealer vs grey market isn’t about finding the cheapest option.
-It’s about understanding which buying route actually makes sense for the specific reference you want, since pricing behavior changes by brand, model, and even individual seller conditions.In this guide by Majestix Collection, we break down those differences with real market data so you can clearly see when the grey market makes sense and when it doesn’t.
+It’s about understanding which buying route actually makes sense for the specific reference you want, since pricing behavior changes by brand, model, and even individual seller conditions.

-What an Authorized Dealer Actually Is
+What Is an Authorized Dealer?

 Authorized dealers (ADs) are retailers officially approved by a watch brand to sell new timepieces.
 The brand carefully selects these partners, monitors their standards, and controls how inventory is distributed, including which references are allocated and in what quantities.